-Firefighters battle wildfires from Portugal to France
+Spate of wildfires scorches parts of Europe amid heat wave

 More than 3,000 hectares (7,400 acres) had been consumed alone in the district of Leiria, just north of Lisbon, Mayor Goncalo Lopes told Portuguese state broadcaster RTP.

-Neighboring Spain is likewise set for highs of 42 C (107.6 F) in the southern cities of Córdoba and Sevilla.
-Over 400 people were evacuated on Tuesday because of a wildfire in western Extremadura, a region of Spain that borders Portugal.
+Neighboring Spain hit highs of 43 C (109.4 F) in several southern cities on Tuesday.

+Over 400 people were evacuated on Tuesday because of a wildfire that has consumed 3,500 hectares (8,600 acres) in western Spain.

 European Union officials issued a warning last week that climate change is behind the extremely dry and hot summer so far on the continent, urging local authorities to brace for wildfires.